-Inheritance Tax is due when a person’s estate (their property and possessions) is worth more than £325,000 when they die.
+Inheritance Tax is paid if a person’s estate (their property, money and possessions) is worth more than £325,000 when they die.
 This is called the ‘Inheritance Tax threshold’.

 The rate of Inheritance Tax is 40% on anything above the threshold.
-The rate may be reduced to 36% if more than 10% of the estate is left to charity.
+The rate may be reduced to 36% if 10% or more of the estate is left to charity.

 Who pays Inheritance Tax

-Usually the executor or personal representative for the person who has died pays Inheritance Tax using the funds from the estate.
+Usually the ‘executor’ of the will or the ‘administrator’ of the estate pays Inheritance Tax using funds from the estate.

 Deadline for paying Inheritance Tax